9431 Alderbury St, Cypress, CA 90630

 Drinking during pregnancy may seem deceptively innocent.
 Being surrounded by alcohol at bars and restaurants makes one wonder how harmful one drink can be.
 However, drinking at any time during pregnancy and in any amount increases the risk for fetal alcohol syndrome.

-When a pregnant woman consumes alcohol, she can give birth to a child with fetal alcohol disorder (FASD).
-FASD is an umbrella term used to describe a range of fetal anomalies related to alcohol:
+When a pregnant woman consumes alcohol, she can give birth to a child with fetal alcohol spectrum disorder (FASD).
+FASD is an umbrella term used to describe a range of fetal anomalies related to alcohol: alcohol-related congenital disabilities, alcohol-related neurodevelopmental disorder, fetal alcohol syndrome (FAS), and partial fetal alcohol syndrome.

-Out of all types of FASDs, fetal alcohol syndrome (FAS) is the most severe and often permanent.
-Issues with fetal alcohol syndrome can affect hearing, memory, attention, vision, and speech.1 The effects of fetal alcohol syndrome can also show up as cognitive problems such as processing information and communicating appropriately.
-Although most people think of FAS affecting babies, children born with signs of fetal alcohol syndrome grow up into adults with permanent disorders and disabilities.
+Out of all types of FASDs, fetal alcohol syndrome is the most severe and often permanent.
+Issues can affect hearing, memory, attention, vision, and speech.
+The fetal alcohol syndrome effects can also show up as cognitive problems such as processing information and communicating appropriately.
+Although most people think of FAS affecting babies, children born with this condition grow up into adults with permanent disorders and disabilities.

 Prevention of Fetal Alcohol Syndrome

 FAS can be prevented by avoiding alcohol consumption throughout pregnancy.
-Women at a childbearing age might drink socially, not knowing that they\'re carrying a fetus.
-To prevent the effects of FAS, a woman who wishes to become pregnant or might be pregnant soon should avoid alcohol altogether.
+Women at a childbearing age might drink socially, not knowing that they’re carrying a fetus.
+To prevent the effects, a woman who wishes to become pregnant or might be pregnant soon should avoid alcohol altogether.

 For women of childbearing age with alcohol addiction, the situation is direr.
 Consuming significant amounts of alcohol while pregnant can have severe consequences for the fetus; thus, women with alcohol problems who are looking to become pregnant should seek assistance to treat their alcohol addiction.

-FAS symptoms differ from person to person and cover a broad range of issues.
-Some symptoms are mild to moderate, while others can be severe and significantly impair functioning.3 A few signs of fetal alcohol syndrome include:
+Fetal alcohol syndrome symptoms differ from person to person and cover a broad range of issues.
+Some symptoms are mild to moderate, while others can be severe and significantly impair functioning.
+Signs of fetal alcohol syndrome include:

 • Malformed fingers, toes, or limbs